sejaljain/followbot/README.md

 </p>

 ### Extra credits: Everything in the same color (10 points)
 Use the command to load the map ([extra.png](worlds/extra.png)) for the extra credit part.
 You should make the robot behave the same as part 3.
-There is not partial credit for this part.
+There is no partial credit for this part.
 You either get 0 or 10.

 <p align="center">
   <img src="imgs/extra_map.png", height="450">